mozilla/skywriter/Skywriter10.md

 There is no relationship between Skywriter plugins and Firefox extensions, but the interface described on that page matches exactly what we need.

+## dryice ##

+dryice is the name of Bespin's build tool.
+The intention is to move this tool to a separate repository so that it can be used by APF, Cloud9 and Skywriter for generating ready-to-deploy JavaScript easily from a collection of Skywriter plugins.

+The new version of dryice will be written in JavaScript with an initial target platform of node.js.

+The intention is for dryice to be very simple and extensible in the right places.
+It has been my experience that declarative syntaxes often fail unless the problem space is extremely simple or well understood.

+For that reason, the new dryice will support a manifest.json file that is similar to that supported by the current dryice.
+This file will be used for simple builds where the user is just gathering up a bunch of plugins (which is a very common case).

+dryice will support more custom builds through the use of JavaScript file that uses dryice as a library.

+## appconfig and environment ##

 ## Events ##

 Node has a nice [Event Emitter](https://github.com/ry/node/blob/master/lib/events.js)